 - Subsidies, such as film grants or soft loans, usually from regional sources that support local content, such as various film funds.
 In many countries or states, the local film commission will subsidize a percentage of your budget because you are essentially providing jobs for local workers.

 - Product Placement, the right for a company to present their products in a movie or TV-show, can account for a substantial part of the financing of many projects.
-Either through cash compensation or by companies offering their products, services or discounts in exchange for the exposure.
+Ever notice how when someone opens a laptop on TV or Film, you can almost always see the logo of it?
+That's paid Product Placement.
+This funding source comes through cash compensation or by companies offering their products, services or discounts in exchange for the exposure.

 - Crowdfunding - most crowdfunding is made on a donation-only basis and not tied to the financial success or revenue of a film, which defines it as soft money